Stiwenz/RF_TANK/README.md

 # RF_TANK
-This prject is aremote control tank which have a WS2812B leds.
+This project is aremote control tank which have a WS2812B leds.
 Color of leds is changing depending of distance to the nearest object